 “If only I had hair, I could put cancer behind me,” writes survivor Emma on A Head of Our Time.
 A women’s support group blogs about life with Taxotere permanent hair loss (persistent alopecia) on the site.
 “Without the wig, I’m still a cancer victim; with the wig, I’m not me,” explains Emma, who lives in England.

 Emma and Michelle aren’t alone.
 While hair often grows back looking different after chemo (color changes, finer or coarser texture), most patients look forward to regrowth as they begin to function normally again.
 Some alopecia victims feel like their cancer never really went away.
 Many cancer survivors say the psychological effects are devastating.
 Moreover, almost all say their oncologists didn’t warn them about this risk before starting chemotherapy.

 What Studies Say About Taxotere Permanent Hair Loss

 Sanofi-Aventis manufactures and distributes Taxotere.
 According to the company’s internal studies, about 3% of Taxotere patients experience persistent alopecia.
 Since 2006, Taxotere’s packaging stated, “in most cases, normal hair growth should return.
 In some cases [sic] (frequency not known) permanent hair loss has been observed.”
 Shirley Ledlie is a pioneer for women suffering persistent alopecia following Taxotere treatment.
 After experiencing no hair regrowth, Ledlie says, “What was supposed to be a temporary side-effect was actually going to be a permanent disfiguring feature in my life.
 I left the clinic that day in total denial and devoid of any femininity.”

-Shortly afterwards, Ledlie wrote Sanofi asking how many Taxotere patients reported alopecia.
+Shortly afterward, Ledlie wrote Sanofi asking how many Taxotere patients reported alopecia.
 In 2008, Sanofi replied with data from a follow-up study involving 496 patients.
 Of that cohort, seven reported prolonged alopecia at the five-year survival mark.
 After Ledlie requested more alopecia information in 2009, Sanofi said they were “unable to provide figures for the number of cases of alopecia associated with Taxotere reported into the company.”

 Independent Studies Show Higher Taxotere Permanent Hair Loss Rates Than Previously Reported